Alternative names for diabetes mellitus

 Diabetes mellitus is a condition in which the body does not produce enough of the hormone insulin, resulting in high levels of sugar in the bloodstream.
 There are many different types of diabetes; the most common are type 1 and type 2 diabetes which are covered in this article.
 Gestational diabetes occurs during the second half of pregnancy and is covered in a separate article.

-Diabetes mellitus is a global public health problem, affecting a large number of people, many of whom remain undiagnosed.
 Diabetes mellitus is linked with an increased risk of heart attacks, strokes, poor blood circulation to the legs and damage to the eyes, feet and kidneys.
 Early diagnosis and strict control of blood sugar, blood pressure and cholesterol levels can help to prevent or delay these complications associated with diabetes.
 Maintaining a healthy lifestyle (regular exercise, not smoking and eating healthily) is important in reducing the risk of developing diabetes.

 What causes diabetes mellitus?